Interfaces + Open Design / Applied

 Thesis

-The 36K-star Claude Code folder Matt Pocock just open-sourced is a practical lesson in interfaces + open design: Study real open-source project structure as an input to reusable agent instructions and codebase conventions.
+The 36K-star Claude Code folder Matt Pocock just open-sourced teaches a practical interfaces + open design move: Study real open-source project structure as an input to reusable agent instructions and codebase conventions.

 01